NicoloCavalli95horses/KMS-web-testing/content/01 Notes/DOM clobbering.md

 ---
 ## Definition

-DOM clobbering is a vulnerability that occurs when ==HTML element attributes (`id`, `name`) accidentally override undefined global JavaScript variables or default object properties==.
+DOM clobbering is a vulnerability that occurs when HTML attributes (such as `id`, `name`) accidentally override undefined global JavaScript variables or default object properties

 This can lead to unexpected behavior or security issues: DOM clobbering can be considered a type of [[XSS (cross site scripting)]] attack